erSubhashThapa/100daysofcode/r2-log.md

   But when I put the link in the browser, it didn't work:
   >The webpage at ws://127.0.0.1:9229/4046c63c-1c1c-4580-9e23-1506a47c8feb might be temporarily down or it may have moved permanently to a new web address

   I went to the link that the terminal provided https://nodejs.org/en/docs/inspector.
 It said to go here chrome://inspect.
 When I went there, I saw my `ask.js` app.
 So it worked!

   I got a warning:

   > DeprecationWarning: `node --inspect --debug-brk` is deprecated.
 Please use `node --inspect-brk` instead.

+  ## How to Debugging Node, Sort Of
   ### Steps:
   1. run `node --inspect-brk <yourfile>.js`
   2. Go to chrome://inspect